 The course covers collaborative design, virtual simulation, numerical optimization for automatic design, generative modeling (e.g., topology optimization), and the hardware-software interface.
 The instructors will also overview additive manufacturing hardware and materials.

 The course balances high-level discussion with hands-on experience using a selected set of tools.
 Participants will be exposed to new possibilities at the interface between CAD and additive manufacturing and will see how these technologies accelerate the R&D cycle.
 The course will conclude with talks by industry experts who design CAD tools and apply them to engineering projects.
 Instructors will also facilitate connections to the local additive manufacturing community.

 It is highly recommended that you apply for a course at least 6-8 weeks before the start date to guarantee there will be space available.
 After that date you may be placed on a waitlist.
 Courses with low enrollment may be cancelled up to 4 weeks before start date if sufficient enrollments are not met.
 If you are able to access the online application form, then registration for that particular course is still open.

-- Understanding and manipulating the assorted expressions of geometry in a CAD system (NURBS, subdivision, volumes, point clouds, meshes, parametric models)
+- Understanding and manipulating the assorted expressions of geometry in a CAD system as it applies to additive manufacturing

 - Understanding the underpinnings of and experiment with assorted software/algorithms for simulating physical objects before they are manufactured